American Pop: Plot

 Tony moves back to New York City accompanied by Pete, where he becomes heavily involved with drug dealing.
 Pete makes a small amount of money playing the acoustic guitar, but Tony takes any money that Pete earns to buy drugs for himself.
-One day, Tony and Pete argue over the latter's guitar, where Pete reveals that he knows Tony is his father.
+One day, Tony and Pete argue over the latter's guitar, where Pete implies that he knows Tony is his father.
 After he tells the story of his own father, Tony gives Benny's harmonica to Pete, then takes Pete's guitar to pawn it, telling Pete to wait on the city bench they're at.
 The next morning, a man approaches Pete and gives him a small package of drugs to sell and the pawn slip for his guitar and tells Pete that Tony said goodbye to him.
 After years of selling drugs to rock bands, Pete refuses to sell the band members any more cocaine unless they are willing to listen to his music.
 Playing "Night Moves", his talent stuns both the band and the management and they agree to record and hire him on the spot.
-Eventually, Pete performs in concert with the band.
+Eventually, Pete performs in concert with the band to roaring cheers from the crowd.

 Cast

 Production

 Following the production struggles of The Lord of the Rings, Ralph Bakshi decided that it was time to work on something more personal.
-He pitched American Pop to Columbia Pictures president Dan Melnick.
+He pitched American Pop to Columbia Pictures president Daniel Melnick.
 Bakshi wanted to produce a film with an extensive soundtrack of songs which would be given an entirely new context in juxtaposition to the visuals in a film.
 While the film does not reflect Bakshi's own experiences, its themes were strongly influenced by individuals he had encountered in Brownsville.
 The film's crew included character layout and design artist Louise Zingarelli, Vita, Barry E. Jackson, and Marcia Adams, each of whom brought their own personal touch to the film.
 Bakshi once again used rotoscoping, in an attempt to capture the range of emotions and movement required for the film's story.
 According to Bakshi, "Rotoscoping is terrible for subtleties, so it was tough to get facial performances to match the stage ones."

 The rock band Fear appeared in the film, Fear lead singer Lee Ving acted under the name Lee James Jude.

 Actor Elya Baskin performed in the film in an early role as a tuba player.

+The finale featured laser effects by Laserium.